'When is it going to stop?' asks Sask. mother who lost 10-year-old girl to suicide | CBC News

 Angus said she spoke to her daughter after the event about how many people loved her friend and how heartbreaking it would be to lose a child in this way.

-"You're supposed to still have a life at 10-years-old ... she didn't even have the teenager life.
+"You're supposed to still have a life at 10 years old.… She didn't even have the teenager life.
 She didn't even get to finish school, graduate, marry, have kids.
 It's gone.
-All we have left is the memories," Angus told CBC News in a phone interview after Jaylyn's funeral.
+All we have left is the memories," Angus told CBC News in a phone interview after Jaylyn's funeral on Monday.

 - Makwa Sahgaiehcan under 'black cloud' after recent suicides, including 10-year-old girl: chie